Dynamic Disk Sizing (DDS)#

-Dynamic Disk Sizing (DDS) allows you to add or remove additional storage to your services from within the Aiven Console.
-You can add additional storage during service creation or on-demand without interruption to meet the growing business needs.
+Dynamic Disk Sizing (DDS) allows you to add storage to or remove storage from your services.
+You can add storage during service creation.
+You can also add it later to a running service without interruption.

 Aiven for Apache Kafka®

 Aiven for M3DB®